AlexanderBagel/CPUView/README.md

 * Hinting on the selected instruction with a menu to jump to each block of the received information
 * Instruction coloring for easy code reading
 * Breakpoints (display and modify)
-* Bookmarks synchronization (not yet implemented)
-* Display the disassembler for each jump in the tooltip (not yet implemented)
+* Display the disassembler for each jump in the tooltip

 ### Register window:
 * Contains debugging information for each register (RAX..R15)